Other / mixed grade configuration · Fairbanks, AK

 How many students attend Pearl Creek Elementary?

 Pearl Creek Elementary has 388 students enrolled.
-It is a other school in Fairbanks, AK.
+It is a public school in Fairbanks, AK.

 What is the student-teacher ratio at Pearl Creek Elementary?